wisemandenny/enigma/README.md

 Index of coincidence mode is the most thoroughly tested, and the average crack time for a 50 character message is around 3 minutes, or faster if a decryption with high-likelihood to be plaintext was found.

+## How to run locally
+You can run the app by running it in dev mode.
+Simply clone the repo, and `cd` into the directory, and then run the following commands:
+`yarn install`
+`yarn dev` (starts the server) then in another terminal window, cd into the directory and run:
+`yarn start`

+You can access the UI at localhost:3000.

 ## Future plans:
 * Deployment
 * Performance Enhancements